nikic/nikic.github.com/_posts/2011-12-27-Dont-be-STUPID-GRASP-SOLID.markdown

  * ***D***uplication

 Do you agree with this list?
 Yes?
 Great.
 No?
-I'll explain the individual points in greater detail int the following, so you can better understand why exactly those patterns were chosen.
+I'll explain the individual points in greater detail in the following, so you can better understand why exactly those patterns were chosen.

 Singleton
 ---------